No one likes a distracted driver

-On average, one in three deaths and one in three serious injuries on Manitoba roads involve a distracted driver.
+On average, one in three deaths on Manitoba roads involves a distracted driver.

 Protect your friends and family – give distracted driving a thumbs down

 If you’re a passenger and your driver is talking, texting or scrolling on their phone, give them a big ole thumbs down and ask them to put their phone away.
 You’ll be saving them from a hefty $672 fine and possible suspension – and you’ll also greatly reduce your risk of being in a crash.

 In Manitoba, it is illegal to use a hand-held electronic device while driving.
 Drivers caught violating this law can receive significant suspensions and fines.